gradle/gradle/subprojects/docs/src/docs/release/notes-template.md

 ## Fixed issues

-The list of issues fixed in this Gradle release can be found [here](http://issues.gradle.org/sr/jira.issueviews:searchrequest-printable/temp/SearchRequest.html?jqlQuery=fixVersion+in+%28%22« FIRST RC VERSION »%22%29+ORDER+BY+priority&tempMax=1000).

 ## Incubating features

 Incubating features are intended to be used, but not yet guaranteed to be backwards compatible.